 Suppose, the United Kingdom is experiencing a higher wage rate, higher inflation, and higher economic growth.
 Thus, the situation of stagflation is mentioned step by step.

 - To curve the inflation in the economy, the central bank of the country has decided to stop the supply of money within the economy.

 - Thus, the first and foremost effect would hit the consumer’s pocket.
 Consumers would feel the pinch and thereby consumer spending would decrease drastically.

-- Fall in consumer’s spending would automatically reduce demand for consumer goods and services, and hence the overall business scenario would likely to dampen.
+- Fall in consumer spending would automatically reduce demand for consumer goods and services, and hence the overall business scenario would likely dampen.

-- Firm’s profit would tend to decrease instantly and there would be cost-cutting techniques adopted by the firms.
+- The firm’s profit would tend to decrease instantly and there would be cost-cutting techniques adopted by the firms.

 - Cost-cutting techniques like lay-offs which would lead to unemployment, reduction in overall productions and there will be supply cut and these would lead to a higher demand for commodities.

 - Thus, another reason for inflation would be the demand-supply mismatches.
 Until the new policy is adopted, the cost will remain moderately low whereas the prices will tend to remain at the same level.
 Thus the price gap would follow along with unemployment and recession.
 This situation will continue until the government policies are well implemented, and the economy revives along with corporate earnings.